As a condition for inheriting the Land of Israel, the Torah demands that all forms of idolatry be destroyed:

 The Sages wrote that “The air of the Land of Israel makes one wise” (Baba Batra 158b).
 Eretz Yisrael is bound to the spiritual life of Israel, the Torah; and the essence of the Torah’s wisdom is the inner truth of a united reality.
 The special atmosphere of the Land of Israel instills greater awareness of the world’s unified foundation.
 For this reason, obliteration of idolatry is especially important in the Land of Israel.

 Outside the Land of Israel, the harmonious vision of a unified world cannot be fully revealed.
 There, a fragmented worldview reigns, emphasizing division and isolation.
 A grim sense of existential estrangement pervades all aspects of life.
-Any attempt to reveal the hidden unity of the world is hindered by the ‘impurity of the lands of the nations.’
+Any attempt to reveal the hidden unity of the world is hindered by the “impurity of the lands of the nations.”
 The lands outside of Israel suffer from the foul odor of idolatry.
 The Sages wrote that Jews living outside the Land are “idol-worshippers in purity” (Avodah Zarah 8a).
 In other words, they are unintentionally influenced by the cultural environment of the foreign countries in which they live.

 This distinction is also manifest in the difference between the Torah of Eretz Yisrael and the Torah of the exile.
 The Torah outside the Land excels in detailed arguments and the fine dialectics of pilpul.
-Its qualities reflect the general sense of divisiveness felt there.
-The Torah of the Land of Israel, on the other hand, is illuminated by a lofty wisdom which connects the details to their governing moral principles.
+Its qualities reflect the general sense of divisiveness felt there.1 The Torah of the Land of Israel, on the other hand, is illuminated by a lofty wisdom that connects the details to their governing moral principles.
 “There is no Torah like the Torah of the Land of Israel” (Breishit Rabbah 16:7).